liborutgers12/smile/README.md

 # Smile :)

-Smile Classifier - The challenge is to create a classifier that can distinguish a smiling face.
+Smile Classifier - This repository contains the source code for a challenge I participated to create a classifier that can distinguish a smiling face.

 ## Setup

-Be sure to clone this repository and unzip the data on your AWS instance
+Be sure to clone this repository and unzip the data

 ```shell
 cd ~